jindeveloper/Web-App-Sprout-Pet-Project/README.md

 If this would be deployed to production, here are some of my thoughts:
 *	Use docker or dockerize the application.
 *	An onboarding feature would be fun to create.
-*	Split the UI entirely from the ASP.NET Core application.
-*	User Web API and separate the React.js application.
+*	Split the UI entirely from the ASP.NET Core application (e.g., Web API & React.js are separated applications).